 Here are our objective thoughts on the main components of the program:

-– The commission rate of $15 per new customer referred to Chewy is good, but it does get less attractive over time as Chewy is heavily investing in gaining new customers.
+– The commission rate of 4% is better than Amazon (at 3%), but it does get less attractive over time as Chewy is heavily investing in gaining new customers.

 – A cookie length of 15 days is also decent.
 It’s definitely a lot better than Amazon’s 1-day cookie.
 But it’s a bit lower than the industry standard of around 30 days.